lokkit/doorman/README.rst

 lokkit doorman
 ===============================

-Python service that listens on local ethereum node for incomming whisper messages.
+Python service that listens on an ethereum node for incoming whisper messages.
 Specify your own config.yml and run lokkit_doorman.py.

 * Free software: MIT license